 As stipulated by the regulator, FortisAlberta is required to arrange and pay for transmission services with the Alberta Electric System Operator ("AESO") and collect transmission revenue from its customers, which is achieved through invoicing the customers' retailers through FortisAlberta's transmission component of its regulator-approved rates.
 FortisAlberta is solely a distribution company and, as such, does not operate or provide any transmission or generation services.
 The Company is a conduit for the flow through of transmission costs to end-use customers, as the transmission provider does not have a direct relationship with these customers.
 As a result, FortisAlberta reports revenue and expenses related to transmission services on a net basis.
 The rates collected are based on forecast transmission expenses and, prior to 2010 for certain elements of the transmission costs, FortisAlberta was subject to the risk of actual expenses being different from the forecast revenue relating to transmission services.
 All other differences were subject to deferral account treatment and are either recovered from, or refunded to, customers in future rates.
-As approved by the regulator, effective January 1, 2010, FortisAlberta is no longer subject to any forecast risk with respect to transmission costs, as all differences between revenue and expenses related to transmission services are subject to the rate of the transmission costs, as all differences between revenue and expenses related to transmission costs, as all differences between revenue and expenses related to transmission services are subject to deferral account treatment to be recovered from, or refunded to, customers in future rates to be recovered from, or refunded to, customers in future rates to transmission costs, as all differences between revenue and expenses related to transmission services are subject to deferral account treatment to be recovered from, or refunded to, customers in future rates (Note 5 (viii)).
-In the absence of rate regulation, deferra
+As approved by the regulator, effective January 1, 2010, FortisAlberta is no longer subject to any forecast risk with respect to transmission costs, as all differences between revenue and expenses related to transmission services are subject to deferral account treatment to be recovered from, or refunded to, customers in future rates (Note 5 (viii)).
+In the absence of rate regulation, deferral account treatment would not be permitted.